n0lavar/DoxygenComments/README.md

 Use a keyboard shortcut `Alt + T` for all actions.
 All lines can be enabled / disabled or configured at your discretion.
 Tag indentation can be configured for each code element.
+Sometimes the same function parameters or method names appear in many places in your code, and you want their documentation to look the same.
+You can specify the names of such objects and a comment to them in the dictionary, and this comment will be inserted automatically

 * Create file comment with copyright info and custom text after comment, such as